10 Best Short Dartmoor Walks for the Family

 The center of emsworthy is located at grid reference: SX745765

 Difficulty: Easy - This is a nice stroll around slight inclines in a series of open meadows and fields, there are a few paths but you can wander at your leisure to make it more of a circular walk.

 Time required: 5 mins to get into the area - a few hours exploring

 Clothing: Summer: trainers or walking boots.
 Winter: Walking boots or Wellies.

 #3 Walk to the old Foggintor quarry and see a part of London.

-Foggintor quarry is a large abandoned quarry in the heart of the Dartmoor next door to Princetown.
+Foggintor quarry is a large abandoned quarry in the heart of the Dartmoor National Park next door to Princetown.
 It was once used for granite production which was then transported to many locations as well as London by the Haytor Granite Tramway, the Newton abbot Canal and then by ship along the coast.
 The route followed much of what is known today as Templer way.